 - One of the Brainspawn also killed the dinosaurs.

-- There was the one where Timmy released the kids from the Cosmo & Wanda's "Wall of Shame".
-One of them "took out" Archduke Franz Ferdinand, triggering World War One.
+- There was the one where Timmy released three godkids from Cosmo and Wanda's "Hall of Infamy".
+One of them "took out" Archduke Franz Ferdinand, triggering World War I, and most conflicts that followed, including World War II, the Holocaust, and the Cold War.
+Maybe that's why the rule that you can't wish for someone to be killed exists.

-- In an earlier episode, they inspire a young boy to "Connect all the computers in the world together, and call it the internet," Wanda's response?
-"That Billy Gates and his CRAZY ideas," Of course, he gets the name wrong...
+- In "Father Time!", present Cosmo and Wanda inspire a young boy to "connect every computer in the world together".
+70's Wanda's response?
+"That Billy Gates and his CRAZY ideas," Of course, thanks to Cosmo, he gets the name wrong...

-- It's also been mentioned several times that Cosmo is responsible for having destroyed the city of Pompeii.
+- It's also been mentioned several times that Cosmo is responsible for having destroyed the city of Pompeii, and even sunk Atlantis nine times.

 - In Aladdin, the crack in the Sphinx's nose happens during the flyby in "A Whole New World".